selwynpolit/d9book/book/caching.md

 Although many entity types follow a predictable cache tag format of `<entity type ID>:<entity ID>`, your code shouldn't rely on this.
 Instead, it should retrieve cache tags to invalidate for a single entity using its `::getCacheTags()` method, e.g., `$node->getCacheTags()`, `$user->getCacheTags()`, `$view->getCacheTags()` etc.

 In addition, it may be necessary to invalidate listings-based caches that depend on data from the entity in question e.g., refreshing the rendered HTML for a listing when a new entity for it is created.
-This can be done using `EntityTypeInterface::getListCacheTags()`, then invalidating any returned by that method along with the entity's own tag(s).
+This can be done using `EntityTypeInterface::getListCacheTags()`, then invalidating anything returned by that method along with the entity's own tag(s).
 Entities with bundles also automatically have a more specific cache tag that includes their bundle, to allow for more targeted invalidation of lists.

-It is also possible to define custom, more specific cache tags based on values that entities have, for example a term reference field for lists that show entities that have a certain term.
+You can define more specific custom cache tags based on values that entities have, for example a term reference field for lists that show entities that have a certain term.
 Invalidation for such tags can be put in custom presave/delete entity hooks:

 ```php
 function yourmodule_node_presave(NodeInterface $node) {